MicrosoftDocs/biztalk-docs/his/esso/how-to-install-the-enterprise-single-sign-on-administration-component.md

 ---
 description: "Learn more about: How to Install the Enterprise Single Sign-On Administration Component"
-title: "How to Install the Enterprise Single Sign-On Administration Component | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017" ms.prod: "host-integration-server"
+title: "How to Install the Enterprise Single Sign-On Administration Component" ms.custom: "" ms.date: "11/30/2017" ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 1e28ca64-08a1-4b79-9e90-5073ddf4e7ab
-caps.latest.revision: 5
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Install the Enterprise Single Sign-On Administration Component
 You can install the Enterprise Single Sign-On (SSO) Administration component as a stand-alone feature.
 This is useful if you need to administer the SSO system remotely.
 The hardware and software requirements are the same as for a typical Enterprise SSO installation.